rtmigo/dmk_py/README.md

 3) 96-bit urandom **block nonce** is generated for each block.

-4) To indicate that a block refers to the secret name, we add a 256-bit hash to the beginning of the block.
-It is a **Blake2s** hash derived from private key (2) + block nonce (3).
+4) To indicate that a block belongs to the secret name, we add a 256-bit hash to the beginning of the block.
+It is a **Blake2s** hash of private key (2) + block nonce (3).

    During the read, for each block, we compute this hash again.
-If the value matches, we [decide](https://stackoverflow.com/a/4014407) that the block refers to the codename.
+If the value matches, we [decide](https://stackoverflow.com/a/4014407) that the block belongs to the secret name.

 5) **ChaCha20** encrypts the block data using the 256-bit private key (2) and
    96-bit block nonce (3).